ICrazych/UWPAutoRejoin/README.md

 # Roblox UWP Auto Rejoin

-Source code is shit, but it works and i don't care Also it works only for one roblox instance
+Source code is shit, but it works and i don't care

+Also it works only for one roblox instance (and kick detector don't work)

 ## Steps 1-4: